Tyler Ulis: Sophomore season

 Ulis was a selection to the 20-man Bob Cousy Award preseason watchlist, and the 30-man Lute Olson Award preseason watchlist.
 He was also a 2015–16 Southeastern Conference preseason first team All-conference selection by the media.
-In preseason top 100 player rankings Ulis was ranked 5 by ESPN and 22 by NBC Sports.
-During the preseason, Mike Rutherford of SB Nation selected Ulis as one of its 10 most important college basketball players for 2015-16.
-He made the initial 50-man John R. Wooden Award watch list on November 17.
+In preseason top-100 player rankings Ulis was ranked #5 by ESPN and #22 by NBC Sports.
+During the preseason, Mike Rutherford of SB Nation selected Ulis as one of its 10 most important college basketball players for 2015–16.
+He made the initial 50-man John R. Wooden Award watchlist on November 17.
 On December 2, Ulis earned recognition on the 50-man Naismith College Player of the Year watchlist and 33-man Robertson Trophy watchlists.